membraneframework/bundlex/README.md

 end
 ```

 Note that unlike when using `:erlang.load_nif/2`, here `def`s and `defp`s can be used to create usual functions, native ones are declared with `defnif` and `defnifp`.
-This is achieved by creating a new module under the hood, and that is why module passed to C macro `ERL_NIF_INIT` has to be succeeded by `.Nif`, i.e.
+This is achieved by creating a new module under the hood, and that is why the module passed to C macro `ERL_NIF_INIT` has to be succeeded by `.Nif`, i.e.
 ```C
 ERL_NIF_INIT(MyApp.SomeNativeStuff.Nif, funs, load, NULL, upgrade, unload)
 ```

-In spite of this, any native erlang macros and functions shall be used as usual, as described at http://erlang.org/doc/man/erl_nif.html
+Despite this, any native erlang macros and functions shall be used as usual, as described at http://erlang.org/doc/man/erl_nif.html

 ### Interacting with CNodes

-As in case of NIFs, CNodes compiled with Bundlex can be used like any other CNodes (see built-in `Node` module), while some useful stuff for interacting with them is provided. `Bundlex.CNode` module contains utilities that make it easier to spawn and control CNodes, and allow to treat them more like usual Elixir processes.
-Check out documentation for more details.
+As in the case of NIFs, CNodes compiled with Bundlex can be used like any other CNodes (see built-in `Node` module), while some useful stuff for interacting with them is provided. `Bundlex.CNode` module contains utilities that make it easier to spawn and control CNodes, and allow them to treat them more like usual Elixir processes.
+Check out the documentation for more details.

 ### Interacting with Ports

 Similarly to CNodes Bundlex provides `Bundlex.Port` module for a little easier interacting with Ports.
-Please refer to module's documentation to see how to use it.
+Please refer to the module's documentation to see how to use it.

 ## More examples